Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Event Generation and Methodology

-In addition, since we aim to understand the effect of $\alpha$-clustering on the flow coefficients, we also sample nucleons into an $\alpha$-clustered geometry such that the four $\alpha$-clusters of the $^{16} \rm O$ nucleus are at the corners of a regular tetrahedron, while the nucleons inside each cluster are distributed according to Woods-Saxon profile.
-The values of the parameters chosen for these distributions can be found in Ref.~\cite{Prasad:2024ahm}.
-Finally, the output of IP-Glasma is a fluctuating energy-momentum tensor computed at $\tau_{\rm switch}=0.4~\rm fm$, which is fed to MUSIC simulations for hydrodynamic evolution.
+As far as the setup of nuclear density profiles is concerned, the nucleonic positions inside the nucleus are randomly sampled for each event, according to the Woods--Saxon distribution with the parameter settings being the same as those in Ref.~\cite{Prasad:2024ahm}.
+In addition, since our aim is to understand the effect of $\alpha$-clustering on the flow coefficients, we also sample nucleons into an $\alpha$-clustered geometry such that the four $\alpha$-clusters of the $^{16} \rm O$ nucleus are at the corners of a regular tetrahedron, while the nucleons inside each cluster are distributed according to Woods--Saxon profile.
+A detailed description of $\alpha$-clustering implementation in oxygen nuclei is provided towards the end of Section ~\ref{sec:ACimplementation}.
+Finally, the output of IP-Glasma is a fluctuating energy--momentum tensor computed at $\tau_{\rm switch}=0.4~\rm fm$, which is fed to MUSIC simulations for hydrodynamic evolution.